 + PRO: International school options

 Although public education in Angola may be lacking, schooling should not be a worry for expats with children.
 There are private, international schools in Luanda that can help smooth a transition for families.
-A familiar curriculum can be continued without language barriers as there are options for Portuguese, American and British curricula, along with the International Baccalaureate.
+A familiar curriculum can be continued without language barriers, as there are options for Portuguese, American and British curricula, along with the International Baccalaureate.

 - CON: Expats must plan ahead

 Tuition is expensive and adds to the already high cost of living in Luanda.
-There is also high competition for space in international schools, expats must ensure to contact the schools in advance to secure a place for their children.
+There is also high competition for space in international schools, and expats should contact the schools in advance to secure a place for their children.